-Kate Butler: I mean it is important to remember that you are not always comparing like with like – money that is tied up in a property isn’t the same as cash that is in the bank, isn’t the same as pension money which you may not be able to get your hands on until you are in your 60s potentially.
-So I think the thing to remember is that you shouldn’t focus too much on each asset individually, you need to look at the overall picture, and the overall picture needs to be fair and that is quite a difficult concept to get your head around if you don’t have the benefit of someone who has experience in looking at how particular assets may be offset against each other.
-It may be in a lot of cases that equalising the pension after a longish marriage is absolutely right, but that doesn’t necessarily mean that we will equalise what happens to the property as well.
-So it is really, really important to think about the overall picture – not just each individual component.
+The thing to remember is that you shouldn’t focus too much on each asset individually, you need to look at the overall picture – the sum total of the marital assets.
+When splitting the assets between the parties the division needs to be fair.
+This can be quite a difficult concept to get your head around if you don’t have the benefit of someone who has experience in looking at how particular assets may be offset against each other.
+It may be in a lot of cases that equalising the pension after a long marriage is absolutely right, but that doesn’t necessarily mean that we will equalise what happens to the property as well.
+It is really important to think about the overall picture – not just each individual component.